-Since 1998, through its leadership and innovation programmes with INSEAD, Johnson & Johnson (J&J) Global Community Impact (GCI) has invested in almost 1500 senior healthcare leaders across EMEA.
-These programmes invited health leaders to embark into a learning journey of self-guided discovery to further develop their leadership and innovation capacity – realising their vital role in building the resilience of communities and health systems.
+蜜桃视频Since 1998, through its leadership and Innovation programmes with INSEAD, Johnson & Johnson has invested in almost 1500 senior healthcare leaders across EMEA.
+These programmes invite health leaders to embark into a journey of self-guided discovery to further develop their leadership and innovation capacity – realising their vital role in building the resilience of communities and health systems.
 The belief is that it is key to invest today in increasing the leadership and innovation capacity of health leaders of tomorrow as they will play an instrumental role in rethinking and transforming health systems in the years to come.

 "What the programme did, and what I took away, were strengthened pillars.
 I had conceptual knowledge of business models and canvases, but what I was missing was how to implement these."

 How Stefan Vlachos and Nina Lahti, past participants of Innovating Health for Tomorrow, took their learnings and applied them to drive innovation in the workplace.

 蜜桃视频"Thanks to all our activities, we are getting a reputation for being in the innovation space.
 People are hearing about what we are doing."
 Harry Majewski speaks about how the Innovating Health for Tomorrow equipped him with tools in innovation and healthcare, changing his mindset in the process.

 “If we don’t innovate, we don’t survive.”
 Read Ben Davies' post on Innovating Health for Tomorrow on the Johnson & Johnson Corporate Citizen Trust blog.

 Innovating Health for Tomorrow alumnus, Bharath Balasubramaniam, on how the programme gave him a sense of direction and the confidence to look at things differently.